Zvi Mowshowitz

 Zvi Mowshowitz is an American writer and member of the rationalist community who primarily discusses new developments in artificial intelligence.
 He is a former competitive Magic: The Gathering player and was CEO of MetaMed.
+He was inducted into the Magic Hall of Fame in 2007.

 Career

 Mowshowitz is an alumnus of Columbia University and holds a bachelor's degree in mathematics.
-He co-founded and was the CEO of MetaMed, a medical research analysis firm.
+He co-founded and was the CEO of MetaMed, a medical research analysis firm, which shut down in 2015.
 He has worked at Jane Street Capital, and has worked for the gambling industry in Las Vegas.
-He attempted to launch an online trading card game, Emergents, in 2020.
+He was developing a blockchain game, Emergents, in 2020.

 Magic: The Gathering

 Mowshowitz held a developer intern position at Wizards of the Coast R&D in 2005.
 He created the deck TurboZvi.
 His first-place finishes at major competitions were the 1999 World Championships as part of the four-person United States national team, the 2001 Pro Tour Tokyo, and two 2003 Grand Prix.
 He has placed in the top eight of four Pro Tours, and earned over $140,000 playing Magic competitively.
 In 2007, Mowshowitz was elected into the Magic Hall of Fame.

 Mowshowitz has written about Magic for several outlets, including the official Magic website.